 I am looking for a calorie counter.
 Can you recommend a resource?

-Many calorie counters are available on the internet and on mobile devices.
-There are pros and cons to using each one.
-Consider doing an online search for “the best calorie counter websites or apps” to determine which ones provide the information you desire.
-Be sure the recommended sites/apps come from a reputable source such as Health Finder, Centers for Disease Control and Prevention (CDC), or the US Department of Agriculture (USDA).
-Also keep in mind that some calorie counter sites or apps have a charge for their service, and this should be part of your evaluation.
-Last, kudos to you…self-monitoring is key to weight loss and evidence-based studies show that keeping a food diary and counting calories can help you lose weight.
+Self-monitoring is an important tool and evidence shows that keeping track of the calories in your food and drink can help you manage your weight.
+There are many calorie counters available on the internet and on mobile devices.
+Consider doing an online search for “the best calorie counter websites or apps” to determine which ones are best for you.
+We suggest using sites, tools or apps from evidence-based sources such as Health Finder, Centers for Disease Control and Prevention (CDC), or the US Department of Agriculture (USDA).
+Some calorie counter sites or apps have a charge for their service, and this may affect your choice.

 Physical Activity/Pedometers